DarkraiPerson/Memento-Mori/README.md

-A 2D endless runner about a ghost girl trying to uncover the truth of her demise.
+A project done for CMPM/ARTG 120 at UCSC Spring 2019.
+Memento Mori is an endless runner about a girl who has no memory of her past.
+Lost in a dark forest, a mysterious force allures her to traverse deeper to uncover the truth of her life.
+Armed with the ability to color swap, she must traverse through platforms and ghosts of different colors.